1jour1vin

 Wine rated (2020 guide) 96-97/100

-Muted, slender, appetizing nose of juicy plum with a fine chalky note.
-The fruit is concentrated, ample and precise, with a warm, enveloping profile.
-The tannins are very silky, the minerality tautens the whole wine for a beautifully elegant structure.
+A muted, slender, appetizing nose of juicy plum with a subtle chalky note.
+The fruit is concentrated and full-bodied, precise, with a warm, enveloping profile.
+The tannins are very silky, and the minerality gives the wine a beautiful, elegant structure.
 The renaissance of Château La Gaffelière continues.

 Jean-Marc Quarin